wp-hotelier/wp-hotelier/readme.txt

 == Changelog ==

+= 1.5.0 - 2018-03-05 =
+* Added - General improvements to the listing page.
+* Added - Option to redirect the user to the booking page after successful addition.
+* Update - Hotel Datepicker library updated
+* Localization - POT file updated.

 = 1.4.0 - 2018-02-21 =
 * Added - Show (and save) a dropdown where a guest can select the number of adults/children.
 * Added - Refunds via PayPal and Stripe are now detected automatically (cancelling the reservation).